-We paid the following professional fees to our independent registered public accounting firm, Deloitte & Touche LLP and its affiliates, for the years ended December 31, 2008 and 2007:
+We paid the following professional fees to our independent registered public accounting firm, Deloitte & Touche LLP and its affiliates, for the years ended December 31, 2009 and 2008:

-en Paid for the year ending December 31,
+Paid for the Decemi 0

-2008 2007
+2009 2008

-in the ousands
+in thou ısands

-Audit Fees(1) \$ 1,339.2 \$ 1,445.8
+Audit Fees(1) \$ 1,357.9 \$ 1,339.2

-Audit-Related Fees 43.0 10.0
+Audit-Related Fees 21.0 43.0

-Tax Fees(2) 128.1 153.3
+Tax Fees(2) 161.0 128.1

-All Other Fees(3)
+All Other Fees(3) 5.4

-Total \$ 1,510.3 \$ 1,609.1
+Total \$ 1,545.3 \$ 1,510.3

-- (1) This category includes audit fees for services related to our annual audits of our financial statements and internal control over financial reporting, and quarterly reviews of our financial statements performed in accordance with accounting standards generally accepted in the United States of America, and services that are normally provided by Deloitte & Touche LLP related to statutory or regulatory filings or engagements. - (2) This category primarily includes fees for tax advice and return preparation for expatriate employees, tax planning and compliance related to our international operations, and other tax advice related to specific non-routine transactions. - (3) We paid no fees to our principal independent accountants for other services.
+- (1) This category includes audit fees for services related to our annual audits of our financial statements and internal control over financial reporting, and quarterly reviews of our financial statements performed in accordance with accounting standards generally accepted in the United States of America, and services that are normally provided by Deloitte & Touche LLP related to statutory or regulatory filings or engagements. - (2) This category primarily includes fees for tax advice and return preparation for expatriate employees, tax planning and compliance related to our international operations, and other tax advice related to specific non-routine transactions. - (3) This category includes subscription fees to an online accounting research tool.